isomerpages/nlb-biblioasia/_oct-to-dec-2012/NLB Saudi Arabia Cultural Mission Collaboration.md

 <img style="width:80%;" src="/images/Vol%208%20issue%203/MICA%202009.jpg">
  <div style="background-color: white;"><i>All rights reserved.
 Ministry of Culture and Information, 2009.</i></div>

-The Saudi Arabia Cultural Mission in Singapore was established in 2008 under the umbrella of the Royal Embassy of Saudi Arabia in Singapore to strengthen the friendly relations between Saudi Arabia and Singapore.
+The Saudi Arabia Cultural Mission (SACM) in Singapore was established in 2008 under the umbrella of the Royal Embassy of Saudi Arabia in Singapore to strengthen the friendly relations between Saudi Arabia and Singapore.
 Since its establishment, the Cultural Mission has organised more than 10 cultural visits between the two countries and supported numerous cultural and educational events by Singapore.
 The Cultural Mission has also facilitated joint scientific research between the universities of both countries.

-Building on these warm ties and mutual exchanges, the Saudi Arabia Cultural Mission (SACM) and the National Library Board (NLB) of Singapore signed a Memorandum of Understanding (MOU) in September 2012 to provide a framework for closer collaboration.
-This tie-up will see a collection of 200 publications donated to NLB by SACM.
-To mark the start of this partnership, a series of programmes for the public is organised to showcase the arts and culture of Saudi Arabia.
-The activities run from September 2012 to August 2013, and are jointly curated by the Saudi Arabia Cultural Office and NLB.
-This synergy serves to promote greater sharing of resources, expertise and networks for content creation on Saudi Arabia.
-The proposed line-up of events is planned around significant occasions such as, Saudi Arabia Day, Saudi Arabia’s Student Day, the International Summit of the Book and the International Federation of Library Associations and Institutions (IFLA) World Library and Information Congress (WLIC).
+Building on these warm ties and mutual exchanges, the SACM and the National Library Board (NLB) of Singapore signed a memorandum of understanding in September 2012 to provide a framework for closer collaboration.
+This tie-up will see a donation of 200 publications to the NLB by the SACM.
+To mark the start of this partnership, a series of programmes for the public was organised to showcase the arts and culture of Saudi Arabia.
+The activities will run from September 2012 to August 2013, and are jointly curated by the Saudi Arabia Cultural Office and the NLB.
+This synergy serves to promote greater sharing of resources, expertise and networks for content creation about Saudi Arabia.
+The proposed lineup of events was planned around significant occasions such as Saudi Arabia Day, Saudi Arabia’s Student Day, the International Summit of the Book and the International Federation of Library Associations and Institutions' World Library and Information Congress.

 <img style="width:50%;" src="/images/Vol%208%20issue%203/1981.jpg">
- <div style="background-color: white;">All rights reserved. \[s.n.\], 1981.</div>
+ <div style="background-color: white;"><i>All rights reserved. [s.n.], 1981.</i></div>

 #### **Objectives of Donated Collection**

-• To show the diverse and fascinating crafts, arts, music, customs, and traditions of Saudi Arabia <br><br>• To present to readers the rich history and heritage of Saudi Arabia, including the country’s pre-Islamic history<br><br> • To introduce some of the unique places and landmarks in Saudi Arabia<br><br> • To give an academic overview of the country<br><br> • To provide information on Saudi Arabia to those who wish to visit and learn more about the country
+• Showcase the diverse and fascinating crafts, arts, music, customs and traditions of Saudi Arabia. <br><br>• Present to readers the rich history and heritage of Saudi Arabia, including the country’s pre-Islamic history.<br><br> • Introduce some of the unique places and landmarks in Saudi Arabia.<br><br> • Give an academic overview of the country.<br><br> • Provide information on Saudi Arabia to those who wish to visit and learn more about the country.

 #### **Genres and Subjects in the Collection**